 Photo Credit: Brian Craig for Experience Grand Rapids

 Yes, you read that right.
-Target Axe Throwing is the first axe-throwing range in Grand Rapids.
+Target Axe Throwing is an axe-throwing range in Grand Rapids.
 If you aren’t a lumberjack or have never thrown an axe, the well-trained staff is available to give you tips and tricks to make your first experience a successful one.

 To keep everyone safe, the range is open to those 18+ and 14+ accompanied by an adult.
 All players must wear closed-toed, flat shoes.
 There is also a zero-tolerance alcohol policy because, you know, axes.
 Walk-in throwers are welcome, but making a reservation is the best way to ensure you and your friends are able to play.